tdalberg/tdalberg.github.io/presentations.md

 **Tobias Dalberg**: "Changes in access to higher education in the Nordic countries 1985-2010 – a comparative perspective".
 Paper presented at the session 'Inequalities in Higher Education', Nordic Fields of Higher Education in International Comparison, Sciences Po, April 12-13, 2018.

-**Tobias Dalberg**: "Transnational academic travels of mid-20th century professors in Sweden", Paper presented at the workshop 'Transnational Cultural exchange and Globalization', Uppsala universitet, January 22, 2018.
+**Tobias Dalberg**: "Transnational academic travels of mid-20th century professors in Sweden", Paper presented at the workshop 'Transnational Cultural exchange and Globalization', Uppsala University, January 22, 2018.

 ## 2017

+**Tobias**: "Reaching the pinnacle of scholarship: Career trajectories in humanities and social science".
+Paper presented at the workshop 'Higher Education as a Research Object – Organization and Recruitment', Uppsala University, September 5, 2017.

 Mikael Börjesson, Donald Broady & **Tobias Dalberg**: "A Reversed Order.
 Expansion and Differentiation of Social Sciences and Humanities in Sweden 1945–2015".
 Invited presentation at the INTERCO-SSH Final Conference, EHESS, Paris, February 23-25, 2017.